Fault Tolerant Automation

 When designing a software system, most of the work focuses on the functional areas of the product like the user interface, system storage, and processes running in the background.
 The possibility of long-term downtime—due to hardware, operating system, or software failure—often gets neglected.

-High availability is a key way to prevent such downtime.
+Fault tolerance is a key way to prevent such downtime.
 The concept is a design and implementation approach that ensures a software system stays available to its users even when there are hardware or software problems.

 JAMS provides completely transparent failover support, allowing one or more JAMS Schedulers to failover automatically to standby systems so that jobs and processes are executed on or near schedule in the event of a failure of the primary JAMS Scheduler(s).